elkrak3n/elkrak3n/README.md

-Hello, my name is Clayton I am just a curious person looking to build quality software for others people, or help others on that same quest.
+Hello, my name is Clayton I am just a curious person looking to build quality software for other people, or help others on that same quest.
 I am currently rather new to this sort of thing but I am diving into Handmade Hero and personally feel drawn to more low level and game technology work.
 I have aspirations of working on video game technology in industry